evanmwilliams/rust_os/README.md

 ## Running the application

 You need to have Rust installed to run the application.
-Once you do, you can simply type 'cargo run' in your terminal
+Once you do, you can simply type `cargo run` in your terminal

 ## Testing

-To run all of the unit tests run 'cargo test' from any directory.
-All unit tests are packaged with the modules they are testing, and integration tests can be found in the 'tests' directory.
-You can run specific integration tests by running 'cargo test --test [test_name]'.
+To run all of the unit tests run `cargo test` from any directory.
+All unit tests are packaged with the modules they are testing, and integration tests can be found in the `tests` directory.
+You can run specific integration tests by running `cargo test --test [test_name]`.

 ## Functionality